 Dungeons & Dragons

-While most kids at the time found the show very thrilling, Marvel Productions and TSR received criticism for containing so much violence in its scenes.
+While most kids at the time found the show very thrilling, Marvel Productions and TSR received criticism for containing so much violence in their scenes.
 To address the issue, The Federal Trade Commission (FTC) displayed the viewers’ discretion warning at the beginning of every episode.

 This Walt Disney gold mine centered around the story of Donald Duck’s three kids, Huey, Dewey, and Louie, and their uncle Scrooge McDuck.
-The premise of ‘Duck Tales’ was that Donald Duck served for the US Navy, leaving the kids to the care of Uncle Scrooge.
+The premise of ‘Duck Tales’ was that Donald Duck served in the US Navy, leaving the kids to the care of Uncle Scrooge.